hantsy/jakartaee10-sandbox/docs/rest.md

 </profile>
 ```

 There are [several Embedded containers](https://docs.jboss.org/resteasy/docs/6.2.1.Final/userguide/html_single/index.html#RESTEasy_Embedded_Container) existed in the latest Resteasy.
-Here we choose the one that based on Redhat Undertow with CDI support.
+Here we choose `resteasy-undertow-cdi` that based on Redhat Undertow with CDI support.

 Open a terminal, switch to the project root, and run the following command to start the application in this Resteasy embedded server.